abpy/gamut-fix/README.md

 ### How to use it:
 #### In Lightroom/camera raw:
 If you use the Adobe Standard or Adobe Color profiles, you can use the “gamut fix” xmp profile files.
 The adobe color version has less brightness compression.
-Both support an adjustable amount from 0% to 100%.
+Adobe Standard has an adjustable amount from 0% to 100%.

 For other camera profiles, you can use the Create Profile menu in Camera Raw.
 1. Open an image with default settings (everything at 0, white balance: 'As Shot')